ZJU-DAILY/CollaborEM/README.md

 ## Datasets

-We conduct experiments on eight representative and widely-used ER benchmarks with different sizes and in various domains from [DeepMatcher paper](http://pages.cs.wisc.edu/~anhai/papers1/deepmatcher-sigmod18.pdf).
+We conduct experiments on eight representative and widely-used EM benchmarks with different sizes and in various domains from [DeepMatcher paper](http://pages.cs.wisc.edu/~anhai/papers1/deepmatcher-sigmod18.pdf).

 The dataset configurations can be found in ``configs.json``.